lupyuen/nuttx-star64/README.md

 }
 ```

-TODO: Why did it fail?
+TODO: Why would the compiler generate a Misaligned Address?

-TODO: What happens when we read a misaligned address like 0x10000001?
+TODO: What happens when we read a Misaligned Address like 0x10000001?

 We revert to the [earlier version](https://github.com/lupyuen2/wip-pinephone-nuttx/commit/18e5e75008a73e7bec70c10fd64c6f46d2e0bdb4): []()